prplwtf/Incubator/README.md

 It aims to be the replacement for other Pterodactyl egg collections and is hosted on Pages.

 **Why Incubator?**\
-I've (prplwtf) created Incubator in response to the `parkervcp/eggs` repository being transferred to `pelican-eggs/eggs`.
+I (prplwtf) created Incubator in response to the `parkervcp/eggs` repository being transferred to `pelican-eggs/eggs`.
 According to Pelican's FAQ, they plan to make eggs use YAML instead of JSON, which would make them slowly unusable on the Pterodactyl panel.

 **Where can I find/download eggs?**\